-This is the first book of Gardam’s series starring Edward Feathers, or Old Filth (from the saying, Failed In London Try Hong Kong), a Raj orphan who grew up shuttled between England and the colonies.
+This is the first book of Gardam’s series starring Edward Feathers, or Old Filth (from the saying, Failed In London Try Hong Kong), a Raj orphan who grew up in British Malaya.
 When his wife Betty dies, the stiff, proper Feathers, who is in retirement in England, is pursued by memories of their life in Hong Kong.
 Like Stevens in Remains of the Day, Feathers is haunted by a past which he has idealized but is starting to show its flaws.

 Beloved uses a literal ghost to create one of the most powerful images in literature.
-Sethe, a slave who escaped a brutal planation in Kentucky, is haunted by the baby she killed rather then allow her to be sent back into slavery.
+Sethe, a slave who escaped a brutal plantation in Kentucky, is haunted by the baby she killed rather than allow her to be sent back into slavery.
 The haunting extends to the figurative level, as every character is plagued by what they’ve experienced in the ugly, hellish world of slavery.